rpthms/ansible-playbook-rpi-router/README.md

 Start the second pass by running `ansible-playbook site-after-reboot.yml`.
 The first pass takes care of the following:

+* `dhcpcd`: Start a DHCP server that listens on the ethernet port
 * `overlayfs`: Use an overlayfs mount for the root filesystem to avoid writes on the SD card / USB drive.